tchan2/packet-gpu/README.md

 Please skip to the [Create a Project](#create-a-project) section of this page.

 #### If you already have a project...
-If you have already created a project in your Packet account and would like to use it, enter your project ID in the `default` field.
+If you have already created a project in your Packet account and would like to use it, enter your project ID in the `default` field and uncomment it.
 Your project ID can be found by going into your preferred project, and taking the portion of text after `https://app.packet.net/projects/<YOUR_PROJECT_ID>`.

 ```
 variable "project_id" {